danielabar/meblog/src/markdown/active_storage_form_errors.md

 </aside>

 When the form is submitted for a new expense report, the `create` action in the controller will run.
-The only change I've made to the code is to add a `debugger` breakpoint just after a successful save.
-This will allow us to inspect the `@expense_report` model when the model and attachment have been successfully saved so we can understand what it looks like when all goes well:
+The only change I've made to the generated code is to add a `debugger` breakpoint after a successful save.
+This will allow us to inspect the `@expense_report` model when the model and attachment have been successfully saved:

 ```ruby
 class ExpenseReportsController < ApplicationController